wojtekwasek/Pong_game/README.md

 # MSDOS Pong game
 In order to play the game you need to place "pong.asm" file and "p.bat file" into the "C:\TASM" folder into DOS emulator and type "p" in the terminal.
-If something goes wrong you may also compile it manually:
+If something goes wrong or you don't want to put it in tasm folder you may also compile it manually:

 `tasm pong.asm `